Albert Costa (racing driver): Eurocup Megane Trophy

 Costa remained part of the World Series by Renault in 2012 as he switched to Eurocup Megane Trophy with defending champions Oregon.
-The Spaniard had hoped to remain on the single-seater ladder, but a budget shortfall necessitated his switch to tin-tops.
+He had hoped to remain on the single-seater ladder, but a budget shortfall necessitated his switch to tin-tops.
 Costa won the title at his first attempt, scoring seven race victories along the way.

 Fanatec GT World Challenge Europe AWS Sprint Cup

-Costa made his debut in the GT World Challenge Europe Sprint Cup cup after 6 years in the Endurance Cup with Emil Frey Racing.
+Costa made his debut in the GT World Challenge Europe Sprint Cup after six years in the Endurance Cup with Emil Frey Racing.

-Costa will continue with the team in 2023 in the sprint cup racing in the Pro driver category, however, with a new car, the Ferrari 296, after the team ended their contract with the Lamborghini in 2022.
+Costa would continue with the team in 2023 in the sprint cup racing in the Pro driver category, however, with a new car, the Ferrari 296, after the team ended their contract with the Lamborghini in 2022.

-Costa has consistently finished in the top 10 in the first half of the 2023 Season but has yet to stand on the podium in the sprint cup.
+Costa has consistently finished in the top-ten in the first half of the 2023 season but has yet to stand on the podium in the sprint cup.